ChingChuan-Chen/RcppBlaze/README.md

 (the 'Rcpp' bindings/bridge to **Blaze**) is licensed under the GNU GPL version 2 or later, as is the rest of **Rcpp**.

-Note that since \strong{Blaze} has committed to C++14 which does not used by most R users from version 3.0, we will use the version 2.6 of **Blaze** which is C++98 compatible to support the most compilers and system.
+Note that since **Blaze** has committed to C++14 which does not used by most R users from version 3.0, we will use the version 2.6 of **Blaze** which is C++98 compatible to support the most compilers and system.

 ### Installation